PRODUCTS & INNOVATION

 Pam Nisevich Bede, a registered dietitian with Abbott’s EAS Sports Nutrition team, as well as a 21-time marathoner and Ironman triathlete, has done her fair share of traveling to races.

-Abbott's Mike Sheehy, an avid marathoner and Chicago native, is traveling to five cities this year – Tokyo, Boston, London, Berlin, and New York – to complete all of the Abbott World Marathon Majors races.
+Abbott's Mike Sheehy, an avid marathoner and Chicago native traveled to five cities in 2017 – Tokyo, Boston, London, Berlin, and New York – to complete all of the Abbott World Marathon Majors races.

 Pam and Mike teamed up to offer runners advice as they plan their next racing adventure.
 Here are a few tips to remember: